ekneale/cobraa/README.md

 ```
 Outputs are:

-1. Scripts: script&ask;.sh scripts to run the rat simulation for each type of event.
+1. Scripts: script*.sh scripts to run the rat simulation for each type of event.

    Sources environment variables; runs rat with detector + process + geo + phys + rates macros.

-2. Jobs: job&ask;.sh jobs to either run the scripts locally (default) or on Lassen/Sheff clusters
+2. Jobs: job*.sh jobs to either run the scripts locally (default) or on Lassen/Sheff clusters

    Defines cluster-dependent settings if required